Jorge Legorreta

-Jorge Legorreta Gutiérrez (Mexico City, September 4, 1948 – July 17, 2012) was a Mexican architect and urbanist.
+Jorge Legorreta Gutiérrez (September 4, 1948, Mexico City – July 17, 2012, Mexico City) was a Mexican architect and urbanist.
 He was one of the main researchers on the relationship of Mexico City with its former lake environment and the urbanism developed from it, as well as the problems in the management of water resources in the city.
 Legorreta was also the head of the Cuauhtémoc borough from 1997 to 2000.